DSteinmann/ui-gen-poc/README.md

 ## Running with Docker Compose

-The repository now ships with a Docker Compose workflow that launches all project services (core-system + registry, knowledge-base, capability-system, device API, and device UI) in a single command.
+The repository now ships with a Docker Compose workflow that launches all project services (core-system + registry, knowledge-base, activity-recognition, device API, and device UI) in a single command.

 1. Ensure Docker is installed and running.
 If you are using LM Studio or another model host, expose it at `http://localhost:1234/v1/chat/completions` or update the `LLM_ENDPOINT` environment variable before starting the stack.
 2. From the repository root, build and start the services: